 A recent study suggested doses of 50-75mg for pain conditions.

-Amitriptyline is long-acting, so it only needs to be taken once daily.
+Amitriptyline is long-acting, so it should only be taken once daily.
 However, taking it a couple of hours before bedtime is best.

 Amitriptyline for pain: adverse effects